commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

     ...configureThemeWithAddOns({
       // Pass the normal theme options
       websiteKey: 'my-website-key',
-      // Define the add-on plugins
+      // Define and configure the add-on plugins instead of configuring them in the main plugins array.
       addOns: [
         '@commercetools-docs/gatsby-theme-foo',
         {